gaoshanghui/static-site-boilerplate/README.md

-# static site boilerplate
+# Static Site Boilerplate
-A static site boilerplate bases on the [gulpjs](https://gulpjs.com/).
+A Static Site Boilerplate bases on the gulp and webpack.